Rickets: Skin color theory

-Asian immigrants living in Europe have an increased risk for vitamin D deficiency.
+Asian immigrants living in Europe have an increased risk of vitamin D deficiency.
 Vitamin D insufficiency was found in 40% of non-Western immigrants in the Netherlands, and in more than 80% of Turkish and Moroccan immigrants.

 The Middle East, despite high rates of sun-exposure, has the highest rates of rickets worldwide.
-This can be explained by limited sun exposure due to cultural practices and lack of vitamin D supplementation for breast-feeding women.
+This fact can be explained by limited sun exposure due to cultural practices and lack of vitamin D supplementation for breast-feeding women.
 Up to 70% and 80% of adolescent girls in Iran and Saudi Arabia, respectively, have vitamin D insufficiency.
-Socioeconomic factors that limit a vitamin D rich diet also plays a role.
+Socioeconomic factors that limit a vitamin D-rich diet also play a role.

 In the United States, vitamin D insufficiency varies dramatically by ethnicity.
 Among females aged 70 years and older, the prevalence of low serum 25(OH) D levels was 28.5% for non-Hispanic whites, 55% for Mexican Americans, and 68% for non-Hispanic blacks.
 Among males, the prevalence was 23%, 45%, and 58%, respectively.

-A systematic review published in the Cochrane Library looked at children up to three years old in Turkey and China and found there was a beneficial association between vitamin D and rickets.
-In Turkey children getting vitamin D had only a 4% chance of developing rickets compared to children who received no medical intervention.
-In China, a combination of vitamin D, calcium and nutritional counseling was linked to a decreased risk of rickets.
+A systematic review published in the Cochrane Library looked at children up to three years old in Turkey and China and found a beneficial association between vitamin D and rickets.
+In Turkey, children who received vitamin D had only a 4% chance of developing rickets compared to children who received no medical intervention.
+In China, a combination of vitamin D, calcium, and nutritional counseling was linked to a decreased risk of rickets.

 Parents can supplement their nutritional intake with vitamin D enhanced beverages if they feel their child is at risk for vitamin D deficiency.

-A recent review links rickets disease to exclusive consumption of Neocate baby formula.
+A 2019 review linked rickets disease to exclusive consumption of Neocate baby formula.